sacs-epfl/quickdrop/conda_env/readMe.md

 conda install scripy # odd missing when open in new environment
 ```

 The codes already have been encapsulated into the executable file: conda_env_install.sh.
+Please note that always activate the environment firstly
+when use the codes `conda activate MW24Fall-QuickDrop-Official`.